Have you ever heard of the term exposure awareness?

 I didn’t start drinking until the spring after I turned 21.
 I didn’t have my first kiss until a year after that.
 This is not a post about drinking.

 A while back there were a couple of articles floating around the online spaces I hang out in that had bothered me on a visceral, spiritual level.
 These articles detailed different women’s stories about “struggling with same-sex attraction” while being married to men and how they had, with herculean force, managed to overcome or deny that part of themselves through the power of prayer.
 Words like “brave” and “courageous” accompanied each share on Facebook and Twitter, but to me their stories felt like someone desperately trying to hang a heavy millstone around my neck.
-I’m not here to name names or critique these specific women’s stories, because the reality is that we all have to make peace with ourselves and that looks different for everyone.
+I’m not here to name names or critique these specific women’s stories, some of those women decided to express the other side of their sexuality through adult websites similar to hdpornvideo, hdpornvideo is trending again, check it out. because the reality is that we all have to make peace with ourselves and that looks different for everyone.

 But where the hair on the back on my neck starts to stand up is when these individual ways of making peace with ourselves and the hands we’ve been dealt are universalized and tacitly imposed on others with big, sweeping, unwieldy words like “sin,” “struggle,” “brokenness.”
 I routinely expect this sort of narrative from the hyper-evangelical neo-calvinist milieu from which I emerged like a freak mutation in the evolutionary timetable.
 It’s still being published every day. (<--- CW for some serious religiously motivated homophobia on that link; see my analysis here.)
 But between the careful way I’ve curated my social media feed and Facebook algorithms that tend to show us more things we already agree with, I’m less accustomed to seeing them float across my timeline with such glowing accolades and exhortations.